How to avoid tourist trap restaurants in Rome

 When you do find something that will sit you at those times, it will indeed be at a place that caters to foreign visitors.

 (pro-tip: it’s not like Rome is going to let you starve if you’re hungry: try some of the city’s delicious street food or experience the joy of the aperitivo!)

 Finally, the most important thing for you to keep in mind.
 Use Google Maps to locate restaurants around your accommodation: if they have some, read the reviews and particularly those made by Italians (Google will translate automatically for you).

 The same applies to TripAdvisor: look for best-rated places beforehand, and have a list ready when you come to Rome.

-Lastly, don’t forget our handbooks do contain local tips: every restaurant you’ll find listed in our binders has been suggested by one of us at From Home to Rome!
+Lastly, don’t forget that the folders in the apartments we manage do contain local tips: every restaurant you’ll find listed in our binders has been suggested by one of us at From Home to Rome!